ESA Letter Online from Licensed Providers

 By obtaining your ESA letter online, your pet can become an Emotional Support Animal and may live with you in housing with no-pet policies.
 You deserve to feel comfortable and supported where you live.

-ESA letter for breed and size housing accommodation requests
+ESA letter for housing accommodation with breed and size restrictions

-ESA letter supporting accommodation requests related to pet rent and fees
+ESA letter for housing accommodation related to pet rent, fees, and deposits

-Supports reasonable accommodation requests related to pet rent, fees, or deposits in housing
+Can help reduce housing costs related to pet rent, fees, or deposits

 At Official Pets, our goal is to make the ESA process clear, supportive, and easy to navigate.
-It begins with a simple online service request form, followed by timely coordination for an ESA evaluation with an experienced, independent, state-licensed healthcare provider who treat each individual with great care tailoring to their specific needs.
+It begins with a simple online service request form, followed by timely coordination for an ESA evaluation with an experienced, independent, state-licensed healthcare provider.
+Great care and attention to each individual’s needs are at the core of our providers’ approach.
 Evaluations are conducted remotely and include a phone or video consultation, allowing individuals to connect with a licensed professional in a way that feels comfortable and accessible.

 Complete an ESA letter online service request form